What is Chime?

 - Great savings options, pays high interest

-- Get paid early via direct deposit
+- Get paid up to 2 days early3 via direct deposit

 - Only available to US residents